larevolucia/chaptr/README.md

 ### State Changes via Services

-Lifecycle rules (e.g., “rating implies a status exists” or “removing status archives rating/review”) are implemented in a **service layer**.
+Lifecycle rules (e.g. “rating implies a status exists” or “removing status archives rating/review”) are implemented in a **service layer**.
 This makes behavior explicit, testable, and easy to evolve.

 Key functions: